huuminhn/Amazon_Purchase_Prediction/README.md

 1. Data Cleaning and EDA:
 - Fill in the NaN with 0, drop 'Unamed' columns.
 - Plot histogram, correlation matrix, and VIF scores to test multicolinearity.
 - Realized the data is highly skewed toward y_buy ( dependent variable), hence various approach had been taken to cope with this imbalanced data set, namely *Undersampled, Oversampled and SMOTE*.
-As a result, we decided that Undersample will be the most suitable method for this dataset.
+As a result, we decided that **Undersample** will be the most suitable method for this dataset.
+Briefly, Undersampling techniques remove examples from the training dataset that belong to the majority class in order to better balance the class distribution, such as reducing the skew from a 1:100 to a 1:10, 1:2, or even a 1:1 class distribution.
+  The Undersampled result from our dataset:
 <img src="Undersampled.png?raw=true"/>
 2. Model Building:
 -